X-Fix/ts-poker-planning/.github/CONTRIBUTING.md

 ```
 By using this standard we can take something repetitive like setting up callbacks for the super-agent AJAX libraries response handlers and dictate a single method which calls the relevant handler based on the request name and response type, ie:

-*client/js/api/apiInterface*
+*client/js/api/apiInterface.js*
 ```javascript
 let handler = apiResponses[requestName+"Response"];
 ```

-... where ``apiResponses`` is an object with response handlers for its properties
+... where ``apiResponses`` is an object with response handlers for its properties.

 -----